s2ward/talesoftibia.com/README.md

 - An account system for comments and promoting interactivity (and who knows what else might emerge, share your ideas!)
     - The user inputs an Alias, clicks a button and get a randomly generated number, for example '123456789123'.
     - The player can now login using their number, and be distinguished as {alias}.
-No email during registration nor saved anywhere, no GDPR do think about.
+No email during registration nor saved anywhere, no GDPR to think about.
     - This could be realized with AWS Api-Gateway -> AWS Lambda -> AWS DynamoDB.
     - This would have rate-limiting in front to only allow 1 or 2 accounts to be created per user per day.
 - A way to comment on stuff, see above.